Syriac Institute Team

 Dr. Hania Fedorowicz

 Hania M. Fedorowicz is an Honoured Fellow of the Canadian Institute for Conflict Resolution.
-Born in Canada, she has lived in Austria since 1990, where she was director of the European Institute for Community-based Conflict Resolution from 1996 to 2019.
+Born in Canada, she has lived in Austria since 1990, where she was director of the European Institute for Community-based Conflict Resolution (CBCR) from 1996 to 2019.
 Working in English, German and Polish, she has conducted training, seminars, community dialogues and community-building interventions in a broad variety of settings in all regions of Austria and surrounding countries (Slovenia, Germany, Poland, Croatia, Hungary, Ukraine).
 These include: school and classroom communities, intercultural and multicultural groups, professionals from diverse fields (psychologists, social workers, lawyers, teachers, students), peace institutions and university students.
 A graduate of McGill University, with an MA in Communications, and a Doctorate from the University of Salzburg, she worked for 8 years in the Canadian House of Commons in the area of international affairs, peace and disarmament, human rights and multiculturalism.
 She is co-founder of the Canadian Tribute to Human Rights.